eg1511/Arabic-NER-location-mapping/README.md

-# Mapping location-related Named Entities in Arabic
+# Mapping & Visualizing location-related Named Entities in Arabic
 A project use CAMeL Named Entity Recognition tool in Arabic to map and plot the evolution of frequency of mentioned locations
 <br>
 <br>